karlseguin/the-little-redis-book/en/redis.md

 The good news is that work is under way on Redis Cluster.
 Not only will this offer horizontal scaling, including rebalancing, but it'll also provide automated failover for high availability.

-High availability and scaling is something that can be achieved today, as long as you are willing to put the time and effort into it.
+High availability and scaling is something that can be achieved today, as long as you are willing to put time and effort into it.
 Moving forward, Redis Cluster should make things much easier.

 ## In This Chapter

 Given the number of projects and sites using Redis already, there can be no doubt that Redis is production-ready, and has been for a while.
-However, some of the tooling, especially around security and availability is still young.
+However, some of the tooling, especially around security and availability, is still young.
 Redis Cluster, which we'll hopefully see soon, should help address some of the current management challenges.

 # Conclusion